Monday, 30 March 2015

 EGG FRIED RICE WITH SWEET N SOUR PANEER

-Plain Rice I am fond of as much as the bread varieties!
-My two men dislike plain rice unless served with their choice of sides, but they enjoy fried rice.
+I am fond of plain rice as much as of the bread varieties!
+My men dislike plain rice unless it is served with their choice of sides, they love fried rice varieties.
 Since I am not allowed to eat much of it, I feel like they should have it.
 Yes, it is a state of mind...I have to see those white grains of prosperity on the table at least once in a day.
 If I pack it for lunch, I spare them from eating it at night.
-Yes, Rice is a sign of prosperity among us, we consider it as goddess Lakshmi.
+Yes, Rice is a sign of prosperity among us, we consider it Goddess Lakshmi.

-I am a much happier person at the end of the day when I see their lunch boxes....not a single grain of rice can be seen.
+I feel happier end of the day when I see their lunch boxes....not a single grain of rice can be seen.
 I hate wastage of food.
 In the country of my birth where millions still starve, I cannot afford to.
 I can relate a childhood real life story in this context.

-When I was at school, a vendor selling puffed rice, jaggery used to come at our neighbourhood from a remote village.
-He used to catch the first train early morning, come and sell his things and went back in the afternoon.
-Many in the neighbourhood used to feed him...we had a very nice neighbourhood culture back then.
-I remember my mother used to feed him lunch...the way he sat, ate....each grain with so much of love n care...I even remember the burp sound after the meal...that of satisfaction...inside my room...I used to be in tears.... so I cannot afford or allow to waste food at my home.
+When we were young, a vendor with puffed rice, jaggery visited our neighbourhood from a village, Joynagar.
+He used to catch the first train early morning to sell his things, went back in the afternoon.
+The neighbourhood women used to feed him...we had a nice neighbourhood culture back then.
+I remember our mother used to feed him lunch...the way he sat, ate....each grain with so much of love and care...I even remember the burp sound after the meal...that of satisfaction...inside my room...I used to be in tears....
+I cannot afford or allow to waste food in my home.

 Rice : 1coffee cup